justjake/codenames-redux/README.md

 # codenames-redux

 ok, a redux learning project that implements the great boardgame Codenames.
 Very fun IRL, let's see how far we can go with redux.

-Slack bot?

-Web UI?

-CURSES UI????? amazing.

-## what it does so far

-- generate valid boards
-- display board for guessers (no colors revealed)
-- display board for spymasters (words color-coded instead of using a key)
+So far, there is a barebones, terminal-centric UI for entering commands, and a simple HTTP server for viewing Spymaster and Guesser versions of the current game.

+## Usage

+run `npm test` to start the game.
+Type commands like `give clue foo 2` to give `foo 2` as a clue.
+Visit localhost:1337 for the guesser view.
+I recommend putting this on a second computer and letting the guessers stare at it.

+The main computer should be used for the spymasters.
+Put a `watch curl localhost:1337/spymaster` in one terminal, and leave the game process with the readline interface in another terminal.
+Have the guessers relay their guesses to the spymasters, who do all the computer input.

 Here's how it looks: